 The internal assessor will undertake a minimum of two practice-based observations to support a judgement that the candidate is ready for the summative assessment.
 These observations will act as a 'gateway' for acceptance that the candidate is appropriately prepared to attempt the summative assessment.
-The observations will be based on the mandatory units of the qualification; the internal assessor should be looking to confirm through these observations that the candidates have demonstrated practical confidence within the following areas:
+The observations will be based on the mandatory units of the qualification; the internal assessor should be looking to confirm through these observations that candidates have demonstrated practical confidence within the following areas:

-- 1. Lead and manage child-centred practice - 2.
+- 1. Lead and manage person/child-centred practice - 2.
 Lead and manage effective team performance - 3.
-Lead and manage the quality of workplace/setting - 4.
+Lead and manage the quality of service provision to meet legislative, regulatory and organisational requirements - 4.
 Professional practice - 5.
-Lead and manage practice that promotes the safeguarding of children - 6.
-Lead and manage health, safety and security in the workplace/setting
+Lead and manage practice that promotes the safeguarding of individuals - 6.
+Lead and manage health, safety and security in the work setting